momchil-terziev/momchil-terziev.github.io/_pages/code.md

 ### Near-wall grid set-up for CFD
 - [Documentation and download](https://momchil-terziev.github.io/Code/Near-wall-grid)

-✅ Estimates the distribution and near-wall cell layer thickness to achieve a target y<sup>+</sup>.
+A MATLAB add-on to estimate the distribution and near-wall cell layer thickness to achieve a target y<sup>+</sup>.

 ### Discretisation uncertainty estimator for CFD
 - [Documentation and download](https://momchil-terziev.github.io/Code/Discretisation-uncertainty-estimator/)

-✅ Estimates the numerical uncertainty and conducts a validation assessment
+A MATLAB add-on to estimate the numerical uncertainty and conducts a validation assessment

 ## Animator
 - [Documentation and download](/Code/animator/)